 - increased pressure in the brain and swelling in the eye (pseudotumor cerebri) that can cause vision problems or blindness.
 If you have severe headaches behind your eyes, ringing in the ears, blurred vision, double vision, or brief periods of blindness, talk to your health care provider right away.

-These are not all the possible side effects of Lithium Carbonate Tablets.
-For more information, ask your healthcare provider or pharmacist.
+These are not all the possible side effects of Lithium carbonate tablets.

 Call your doctor for medical advice about side effects.
 You may report side effects to FDA at 1-800-FDA-1088.

 Store Lithium carbonate tablets at room temperature, between 68°F to 77°F (20°C to 25°C).

 Keep tablets dry and keep in a tightly closed container.